-AWS S3 table buckets
+AWS S3 table bucket

 What you’ll learn